Literature: Poetry

 Poetry has traditionally been distinguished from prose by its greater use of the aesthetic qualities of language, including musical devices such as assonance, alliteration, rhyme, and rhythm, and by being set in lines and verses rather than paragraphs, and more recently its use of other typographical elements.
-This distinction is complicated by various hybrid forms such as sound poetry, concrete poetry and prose poem, and more generally by the fact that prose possesses rhythm.
+This distinction is complicated by various hybrid forms such as digital poetry, sound poetry, concrete poetry and prose poem, and more generally by the fact that prose possesses rhythm.
 Abram Lipsky refers to it as an "open secret" that "prose is not distinguished from poetry by lack of rhythm".

 Prior to the 19th century, poetry was commonly understood to be something set in metrical lines: "any kind of subject consisting of Rhythm [sic] or Verses".
 Possibly as a result of Aristotle's influence (his Poetics), "poetry" before the 19th century was usually less a technical designation for verse than a normative category of fictive or rhetorical art.
 As a form it may pre-date literacy, with the earliest works being composed within and sustained by an oral tradition; hence it constitutes the earliest example of literature.

 Prose

 As noted above, prose generally makes far less use of the aesthetic qualities of language than poetry.
-However, developments in modern literature, including free verse and prose poetry have tended to blur the differences, and American poet T.S.
-Eliot suggested that while: "the distinction between verse and prose is clear, the distinction between poetry and prose is obscure".
+However, developments in modern literature, including free verse and prose poetry have tended to blur the differences, and poet T.S.
+Eliot suggested that while "the distinction between verse and prose is clear, the distinction between poetry and prose is obscure".
 There are verse novels, a type of narrative poetry in which a novel-length narrative is told through the medium of poetry rather than prose.
 Eugene Onegin (1831) by Alexander Pushkin is the most famous example.

-On the historical development of prose, Richard Graff notes that "[In the case of ancient Greece] recent scholarship has emphasized the fact that formal prose was a comparatively late development, an "invention" properly associated with the classical period".
+On the historical development of prose, Richard Graff notes that, in the case of ancient Greece, "recent scholarship has emphasized the fact that formal prose was a comparatively late development, an 'invention' properly associated with the classical period".

 Latin was a major influence on the development of prose in many European countries.
 Especially important was the great Roman orator Cicero.
 It was the lingua franca among literate Europeans until quite recent times, and the great works of Descartes (1596 – 1650), Francis Bacon (1561 – 1626), and Baruch Spinoza (1632 – 1677) were published in Latin.
 Among the last important books written primarily in Latin prose were the works of Swedenborg (d.
 1772), Linnaeus (d.
 1778), Euler (d.
 1783), Gauss (d.
 1855), and Isaac Newton (d.
 1727).